Blendify/blender-manual/trunk/blender_docs/manual/render/cycles/osl.rst

 OSL was designed for node-based shading, and **each OSL shader corresponds to a node** in a node setup.
-To add an OSL shader, add a script node and link it to a text datablock or an external file.
+To add an OSL shader, add a script node and link it to a text data-block or an external file.
 Input and output sockets will be created from the shader parameters on clicking the update button in the node or the text editor.

 OSL shaders can be linked to the node in a few different ways.
-With the **Internal** mode, a text datablock is used to store the OSL shader, and the OSO bytecode is stored in the node itself.
+With the **Internal** mode, a text data-block is used to store the OSL shader, and the OSO bytecode is stored in the node itself.
 This is useful for distributing a .blend file with everything packed into it.